 4. The Roof Looks Uneven

-A droopy or sagging section can mean there’s rot or water damage under the surface.
-I know it sounds dramatic—but it can be dangerous if left too long.
+A droopy or sagging section can mean there's rot or water damage under the surface.
+It can be dangerous if left too long.

 5. Grit in the Gutters